CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 - Set the maximum amount of time you want the router to act as a Home Agent.
 You can set a value between 0 and 65520 seconds.
 The default value is 0 (the router is not a Home Agent).
 - Set the Home Agent router preference.
 You can set a value between 0 and 65535.
 The default value is 0 (the lowest preference).

-The following command example configures the switch as a Home Agent by setting the maximum amount of time the router acts as a Home Agent to 20000 seconds and the router preference to 100:
+The following example commands configure the switch as a Home Agent by setting the maximum amount of time the router acts as a Home Agent to 20000 seconds and the router preference to 100:

 {{< tabs "TabID349 ">}}
 {{< tab "NVUE Commands ">}}